 Acknowledgement

+A special thanks to John Roper for his suggestions and help on a number of particularly obscure IDs in this panorama.
 I would like to thank John Morrow for his inspiration, enthusiasm, and help with this project, without which it would not have happened.
 Thanks also to Nancy Jones and others in the Cle Elum Ranger District office for their encouragement and for reviewing the work.

-A special thanks to John Roper for his help on naming issues.
-Errors however are mine alone.

 Contents

 Panoramic Views

 Looking North 3

 Looking East 4

 Looking South 5

 Looking West 6

 Identification Overview 7

 Notes 8